Greenwood (WA)

 The educational profile of Greenwood exceeds national averages, with above-average qualification levels and academic performance metrics

-University qualification levels in Greenwood are at 27.5%, slightly below the Australian average of 30.4%.
-Bachelor degrees are the most common at 19.5%, followed by postgraduate qualifications (4.7%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, with 38.1% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (26.7%).
+The proportion of residents with university degrees stands at 27.5%, which is slightly lower than the Australian average of 30.4%, though the difference is minimal and shows a competitive educational profile.
+Bachelor degrees are the most common qualification at 19.5%, followed by postgraduate degrees (4.7%) and graduate diplomas (3.3%).
+Vocational and technical training is highly represented, with 38.1% of residents aged 15+ holding qualifications, consisting of advanced diplomas (11.4%) and certificates (26.7%).

 Frequently Asked Questions - Education